oboukli/montehall/README.md

 ## Setup

-Node.js and NPM are required to run the app (recommended Node.js 16.x, or higher.)
+Node.js (version v16.x, or higher) and NPM are required to run the app.

 ```shell
 npm install